BenFuchs/DND_app/Readme.md

  - [X] When adding/subtracting gold from a user, the gold becomes empty until thee page is refreshed, not sure why yet.
 (QOL) (FIXED -> issue was with the rerendering of the component)
  - [ ] Get beta version of the website up on netlify for beta testing by friends
  - [ ] Learn how to connect users to each other (Private messages)
- - [ ] Learn how to create Group servers like in among us
+ - [WIP] Learn how to create Group servers like in among us
- - [ ] Learn how to make group chat
+ - [X] Learn how to make group chat
  - [ ] Learn how to make interactions between players (sending gold/ sendinng items/ etc)

  19/11/24: